databricks/spark-xml/README.md

 val parsed = df.withColumn("parsed", from_xml($"payload", payloadSchema))
 ```

-- This can converts arrays of strings containing XML to arrays of parsed structs.
+- This can convert arrays of strings containing XML to arrays of parsed structs.
 Use `schema_of_xml_array` instead
 - `com.databricks.spark.xml.from_xml_string` is an alternative that operates on a String directly instead of a column,
   for use in UDFs
 - If you use `DROPMALFORMED` mode with `from_xml`, then XML values that do not parse correctly will result in a